What’s It Like to Be Homeless for the Holidays?

 Canadian winters can be cruel.
 Depending on one’s location, the cold can make it incredibly hard to be homeless during the holidays.
 Many homeless people struggle to get clothes suitable for the cold even in the fall months.
 They are unable to afford coats, pants, winter boots, and even thick gloves at times, and often rely on donations.

 It’s heartbreaking to see a homeless person left in the cold.
 The next time you’re in the city and you see a homeless person shivering, don’t simply walk by.
 The cold is a true killer, and even a warm pair of socks or gloves can make all the difference.

 Shelters Fill Up

 When the holidays roll around and the cold settles in, shelters tend to fill up.
 People come to shelters looking for warmth, food and a place to sleep, and while shelters can provide this, they are unable to accommodate everyone.
 This creates overcrowding and a shortage of resources to share within shelters.
-The most recent statistics show that shelters in Toronto run at full capacity every night.

 This can be extremely frustrating for people experiencing homelessness, who are left without a place to stay during the holidays.
 The more resources shelters have to spare during the holidays, the better.

 How Can I Help the Homeless During the Holidays?

 There are a lot of ways you can help the homeless during the holidays, from donating money and warm clothes, to providing food.
 You can even volunteer your time, or simply help raise awareness to the issue of being homeless during the holidays.